NYPL/nypl-design-system/README.md

 ## Storybook

-The NYPL Design System leverages Storybook to document all the React components and style guidelines.
+The Reservoir Design System leverages Storybook to document all the React components and style guidelines.
 The Storybook documentation can be found [here](https://nypl.github.io/nypl-design-system/storybook-static/?path=/story/introduction--page).
-For your convenience, the NYPL Design System components have been organized into logical categories based on both form and function.
+For your convenience, the Reservoir Design System components have been organized into logical categories based on both form and function.
 Please refer to the COMPONENTS section in the Storybook sidebar.

 ### Documentation Instances

-There are currently two main instances of the NYPL Design System Storybook documentation.
+There are currently two main instances of the Reservoir Design System Storybook documentation.
 There are also "preview" sites that are used to quickly and easily view pull request changes.

 **Production**

 The production Storybook documentation is deployed to [Github Pages](https://nypl.github.io/nypl-design-system/storybook-static/?path=/story/introduction--page).
-This is the main instance we use to share the latest stable release of the NYPL Design System.
+This is the main instance we use to share the latest stable release of the Reservoir Design System.
 This documentation site is deployed through [Github Actions](/.github/workflows/gh-pages.yml) only on merges to the `release` branch.

 As of July, 2021, the Github Pages production site gets deployed every two weeks on the same schedule as npm releases.